-Why Does My Adult Dog Pee Inside?
+Why Is My Adult Dog Peeing In House?

-- Being Overly Excited: If you share life with a Cocker Spaniel, you are all too familiar with excitement piddle.
+- Being Overly Excited: If you share life with a Cocker Spaniel, you are all too familiar with excitement urination.
 They get so excited to see you that the urine just runs out of them.
 Most often, the dog doesn’t even know they are doing it; hence the phrase, ‘excitement piddle.’

 - Making the Dog Hold It Too Long: If your dog is not going outside regularly, it is likely that the lack of a regular schedule and free access to eliminate waste outside is on you, not the dog.